 This is the anti-contouring beauty trend, a look that whispers: “I’ve spent two minutes getting ready, life’s more important!” but in reality has taken an age to perfect that natural finish.
 Well, for hair, it’s all about the nude beige, strongly inspired by the invisible make-up trend.
 According to L’Oréal Professionnel, this shade is midway between ashy blonde and platinum blonde, offers subtle highlights and super-shiny results.
 Nude blonde is an easy look for you to wear, leaving your hair with an effortless glow.
 Just need to perfect your nonchalant pose…

 Most often in pink and peach, blush is used to create a radiant glow, while also amplifying your facial structure or even correcting your face shape.
 “Rose Blush, one of the looks we created on the Schwarzkopf Professional BlondMe shoot, uses exactly the terminology of make-up.
-You’ll see in your mind’s eye the sort of colour and it gives a sense of enhancing and subtlety,” says Tim Scott-Wright from The Hair Surgery in XX.
-In the new BlondMe range are four Instant Blush Blonde Beautifiers (we’ve already given the Strawberry one a test drive).
+You’ll see in your mind’s eye the sort of colour and it gives a sense of enhancing and subtlety,” says Tim Scott-Wright from The Hair Surgery in Stourbridge.
+There are four Instant Blush Blonde Beautifiers in the BlondMe range (we’ve already given the Strawberry one a test drive), but what’s really exciting is that Schwarzkopf Professional has introduced a ‘blush and go’ shampoo – perfect for those who don’t want to fanny around with gloves and ruined towels.
+The BlondMe Blush Wash is sulphate free and gently cleanses and tones in one step, and you can take your pick from lilac, strawberry, apricot and silver.

-Like a blush powder, the Foilyage technique from L’Oréal Professionnel lights up the face, and is inspired by make-up layering.
+Like a blush powder, the Foilyage technique from L’Oréal Professionnel lights up the face and is inspired by make-up layering.
 It enhances shine without the need for any radical transformation.
 “With pinker tones becoming the new ‘neutrals’, no one is being stared at in the street for these looks anymore.
-What is ‘the norm’ has shifted,” admits Sophia Hilton of Most Wanted Best Salon Experience winner, Not Another Salon.
+What is ‘the norm’ has shifted,” admits the 2017 Most Wanted Colour Expert, Sophia Hilton, owner of Not Another Salon.

 Headmasters launched a colour wash palette to cater for this blusher bounty – the Red Head Menu includes tones of Rose Gold, Burnt Coral and Dusky Fuchsia, which you can pick and choose from to finish off your already contoured and coloured hair.
 Sweet!

-Take a look at colour menus in the savviest of salons, and you’ll increasingly see the word ‘smudge’ in usage.
+Take a look at colour menus in the savviest of salons and you’ll increasingly see the word ‘smudge’ in usage.
 It’s this idea of blending colours to avoid harsh lines (and root regrowth) that’s really catching on.
 “A smokey eye in our words would be a root smudge,” smiles Ashley Gamble.
 “It can be noticeable or very subtle.
 It can give you the rock chick look or you can use more natural colours to get a Jennifer Aniston look.”
 (See our Root Smudge test right here).
+Redken has introduced Smoky Ombre by Josh Wood, global color creative director for Redken.
+This combines two of the biggest beauty trends to have ever come our way: ombre and the smokey eye.
+“Smokey Ombre is a way to think about hair colour as make-up.
+It’s a way of adding light and shade to make any style look amazing,” explains Josh.

 Tricks of the (make-up) trade